Sithlord-dev/COVID19_fakenews_detection/README.md

 # COVID19 fakenews detection using NLP

-One of the sharde tasks of CONSTRAINT 2021's first Workshop on Combating Online Hostile Posts in Regional Languages during Emergency Si​tuation, was about  "*Fighting an Infodemic: COVID-19 Fake News*".
+One of the shared tasks of CONSTRAINT 2021's first Workshop on Combating Online Hostile Posts in Regional Languages during Emergency Si​tuation, was about  "*Fighting an Infodemic: COVID-19 Fake News*".
 Here is my modest participation at the Codalab's competition [COVID19 Fake News Detection in English](https://competitions.codalab.org/competitions/26655#learn_the_details)

 The [Fighting an Infodemic: COVID-19 Fake News Dataset](https://arxiv.org/abs/2011.03327) contains tweets along with their associated binary labels: `real` for real/verified COVID19 related informations and `fake` for hoaxes/fake news.